LEOPARD PROJECT CONTROLS

 Baselining is implemented in the project management or project scheduling software.
 In this software, we find that baseline data is stored and therefore can be used for comparison with actual data.
 At any point in the project, we can compare our updated version of the plan against the baseline.
 That way we can continually re-plan, and we can also handle minor contingencies and yet maintain the baseline and know how far our planning is drifting from our original baseline plan.

-The advantages of creating a project baseline in project management are that a baseline serves as a straight point for comparing performance and progress to the project plan.
+The advantage of creating a project baseline in project management is that a baseline serves as a straight point for comparing performance and progress to the project plan.
 It helps the project to see plan discrepancies and fix them.

 1-Scope Baseline: